-84 85 86 87 88 89 90 91 92 93 94 (A) conduct hearings; compel, take and record evidence; and issue orders; recommend findings of fact and conclusions of law relevant to motions or orders; (B) make evidentiary rulings; and (C) sanction parties (other than for contempt); and (2) In addition, but only with the parties' consent and the court's approval, the neutral may: (A) conduct non-jury trial proceedings; (B) make findings of fact and conclusions of law for trial proceedings on the merits; (C) mediate the potential settlement of an action in which the neutral previously served or will serve in a quasi-adjudicative capacity; and (D) exercise such other powers to which the parties consent and the court approves.
-95 96 (e) Appointment of Neutral 97 98 99 100 101 102 103 104 105 106 107 108 109 110 111 112 113 114 115 116 117 118 119 120 121 122 123 124 125 126 127 128 129 (e) Appointment of Neutral (1) Selection (A) Before appointing a neutral or amending an appointing order, a court must provide notice to the parties and permit them to identify any objection they may have to the appointment or amendment, to suggest candidates for appointment and to propose any provisions they may wish to have or not to have included in an appointment order.
-If the court deems appropriate, it may afford the parties an opportunity for oral argument on these issues.
-(B) The court may consider suggested candidates and other candidates on any rosters or other listings of pre-screened individuals from a diverse pool of potential candidates, but the court is not required to select from among such candidates.
-(C) The court should select a neutral with due regard for the court's needs, the parties' suggestions, and the needs of the case.
-The court should make this appointment in a manner that ensures impartial, qualified and appropriately skilled and experienced candidates are identified and chosen.
-(2) Qualification Procedure (A) Upon receiving notice of a prospective appointment, and before accepting the appointment, a prospective appointee's (and, if applicable, the individual's firm) has conducted a conflicts check and disclosing: i) whether the prospective appointee has any information, including but not limited to information regarding any relationship to the parties, their attorneys or the action, any known existing or past financial, business, professional or personal relationships which might reasonably affect impartiality or lack of independence from the perspective of any of the parties, including any matters described in [the jurisdiction's equivalent of 28 U.S.C. § 455] governing judicial disqualification; and ii) The number of times in the past twenty-four (24) months that the prospective appointee has, as of the date of the affidavit, been appointed by (x) the judge making the appointment, and (y)
+84 (A) conduct hearings: compel, take and record evidence; and issue orders: 85 recommend findings of fact and conclusions of law relevant to motions or orders; 86 (B) make evidentiary rulings; and 87 (C) sanction parties (other than for contempt); and 88 (2) In addition, but only with the parties' consent and the court's approval, the neutral 89 90 (A) conduct non-jury trial proceedings; 91 (B) make findings of fact and conclusions of law for trial proceedings on the merits; 92 (C) mediate the potential settlement of an action in which the neutral previously 93 served or will serve in a quasi-adjudicative capacity; and 94 (D) exercise such other powers to which the parties consent and the court approves.
+95 96 (e) Appointment of Neutral 97 98 (1) Selection 99 (A) Before appointing a neutral or amending an appointing order, a court must 100 provide notice to the parties and permit them to identify any objection they may 101 have to the appointment or amendment, to suggest candidates for appointment 102 and to propose any provisions they may wish to have or not to have included in 103 an appointment order.
+If the court deems appropriate, it may afford the parties an 104 opportunity for oral argument on these issues.
+105 (B) The court may consider suggested candidates and other candidates on any 106 rosters or other listings of pre-screened individuals from a diverse pool of potential 107 candidates, but the court is not required to select from among such candidates.
+108 (C) The court should select a neutral with due regard for the court's needs, the 109 parties' suggestions, and the needs of the case.
+The court should make this 110 appointment in a manner that ensures impartial, qualified and appropriately skilled 111 and experienced candidates are identified and chosen.
+112 (2) Qualification Procedure 113 (A) Upon receiving notice of a prospective appointment, and before accepting the appointment, a prospective appointee shall submit a sworn statement 114 115 representing that the prospective appointee's (and, if applicable, the individual's 116 firm) has conducted a conflicts check and disclosing: whether the prospective appointee has any information, including but not 117 118 limited to information regarding any relationship to the parties, their attorneys 119 or the action, any known existing or past financial, business, professional or 120 personal relationships which might reasonably affect impartiality or lack of 121 independence from the perspective of any of the parties, including any 122 matters described in [the jurisdiction's equivalent of 28 U.S.C. § 455] 123 governing judicial disqualification; and 124 ii) The number of times in the past twenty-four (24) months that the prospective 125 appointee has, as of the date of the affidavit, been appointed by (x) the judge 126 making the appointment, and (y) any judge within the court system in which 127 the case is pending, to be a court-appointed neutral.
+128 (B) The affidavit shall also include an oath that if appointed, the neutral will 129 administer justice without favor to or prejudice against any party and will faithfully 130 and impartially discharge and perform all duties in accordance with the law, this 131 rule, and the court's instructions.